medic/cht-docs/README.md

 ### Hugo

-The version of Hugo used to deploy the site is specified in `.tool-versions`.
+The version of Hugo used to deploy the site is specified in the [GitHub workflows config](./.github/workflows).
+To upgrade to a new version of Hugo, simply update the `hugo-version` property in the workflows to the desired version (after confirming the site functions properly on the new version of Hugo).

 _(Note there is also a minimum version of Hugo required to deploy the site specified via `module.hugoVersion` in the [`config.toml`](./config.toml) file.)_